precice/elastictube1d/README.md

 ### python

 Open two separate terminals and start each participant by calling the respective run script.
-Only serial run:
+Only serial run is possible:

 ```
 python3 ./fluid-python/FluidSolver.py precice-config.xml